Reis-class submarine: Production

 The production of the Reis-class, formerly Cerbe-class, submarines takes place in two large hangars, Block A and B, of the Submarine Production Plant ("Denizaltı İmalat Fabrikası") at Gölcük Naval Shipyard.
 Block A is for welding works of submarine hull sheets and putting them together, while Block B is used for assembly and outfitting works and can accommodate three boat at one time.

 For the six submarines, the chosen names are TCG Pirireis, TCG Hızırreis, TCG Muratreis, TCG Aydınreis, TCG Seydialireis and TCG Selmanreis, after the 16th-century Ottoman Navy admirals Piri Reis, Kurtoğlu Hızır Reis, Murat Reis the Elder, Aydın Reis, Seydi Ali Reis and Selman Reis.
-Two submarines, the from 1960 to 1973 and the form 1980 to 2004, were formerly named TCG Pirireis.
+Two submarines, from 1960 to 1973 and from 1980 to 2004, were formerly named TCG Pirireis.

-The lead submarine, TCG Pirireis, was laid down on 28 September 2015, and launched on December 22, 2019.
+The lead submarine, TCG Pirireis, was laid down on 28 September 2015, and launched on 22 December 2019.
 It began sea trials in December 2022 and was commissioned on 24 August 2024.
 The second submarine, TCG Hızırreis, commenced sea trials during the same ceremony, while the third submarine, TCG Murat Reis, was docked for fitting.
 The fourth, fifth, and sixth submarines—TCG Aydınreis, TCG Seydialireis, and TCG Selmanreis—are currently under construction.

-The six submarines of the class are planned for delivery to the Turkish Navy at one year intervals beginning with the lead boat in 2023.
+The six submarines of the class are planned for delivery to the Turkish Navy at one-year intervals beginning with the lead boat in 2023.